Matthew 16:13-19

 Make a resolution that will improve your life, your relationships, or your faith.
 Make it small and attainable, and do it.

-Oh, lord, grant me the wisdom and understand to humbly accept the teachings of the church and your vicars in this world.
+Oh, lord, grant me the wisdom and understanding to humbly accept the teachings of the church and your vicars in this world.
 Amen.